MA in Education (Curriculum and Instruction)

 Students may apply to either a stateside traditional cohort or a College of Continuing Education online cohort.
 The traditional cohort will meet face-to-face.
 The online cohort will meet approximately 25% synchronously (real time) and 75% asynchronously (your own schedule within a given timeframe).
 During the synchronous sessions students will participate in community development, collaboration, and communications that will allow them to get to know their peers and instructors and facilitate instructional delivery suited to an online format.
 During asynchronous sessions students will build on learning experiences acquired in the synchronous sessions while deepening the knowledge, skills and dispositions that emerge with reflective, "on your own schedule" participation.
 Students in the online cohort will complete six units of coursework during the summer term as part of the condensed format.

 - a baccalaureate degree;

-- an interview with a student/practicing administrator/faculty team; interviews will be scheduled at the close of the application period, (the Graduate Record Exam (GRE) or Miller Analogies Test scores are NOT required; however, these test scores may be included with the admission application).
+- an interview with a program administrator/faculty team; interviews will be scheduled at the close of the application period.

 Applicants who have deficiencies in admission requirements that can be removed by specified additional preparation may be admitted with conditionally classified graduate status.
 Any deficiencies will be noted on a written response to the student's admission application.